Precedence-Constrained Decision Trees and Coverings: Set covering with precedence constraints

 \subsection{Special cases of precedence constraints}

-\begin{theorem} There exist polynomial-time bicriteria $\br{1, \frac{e}{e-1}}$-approximation algorithms for $\ProblemBPCSC$ and $\ProblemPCSC$ when the precedence constraints form an inforest. \end{theorem} \begin{proof} The proof is by showing that this problem is reducible to a standard budgeted maximum coverage problem (with no precedence constraints) with non-uniform cost of sets.
-In this setup including a set $S$ into the cover may impose cost $c\br{S}$.
-For this a $\br{1, \frac{e}{e-1}}$-approximation algorithm is known \cite{TheBudgetedMaximumCoverageProblem}.
-Observer that for precedence constraints of the inforest type, for any two sets $S, W$ if $\closure{S}\cap\closure{W}\neq \emptyset$, then one is a descendant of the other in the inforest, i.e., either $S\preceq W$ or $W\preceq S$.
-Therefore we can create an equivalent not precedented instance in the following way: for each set $S$ in the precedence-constrained instance, we create a new set $S'$ in the new instance, such that $S'=\bigcup_{W\in \closure{S}}W$ and $c\br{S}=\spr{S'}$.
-It is easy to see that any feasible solution in the new instance corresponds to a feasible solution in the original instance with the same cost and coverage, and vice versa.
-Thus, by Corollary \ref{cor:BPCSC-to-PCSC} the theorem follows. \end{proof}
+\begin{theorem} There exist polynomial-time bicriteria $\br{1, \frac{e}{e-1}}$-approximation algorithms for $\ProblemBPCSC$ and $\ProblemPCSC$ when the precedence constraints form an inforest. \end{theorem} \begin{proof} We show how to reduce such an instance to the well-known \textsc{Maximum Coverage} problem (without any precedence constraints) where we allow the non-uniform cost of the sets.
+In the latter setup including a set $S$ into the cover may impose arbitrary cost $c\br{S}$.
+For this task a $\br{1, \frac{e}{e-1}}$-approximation algorithm is known \cite{TheBudgetedMaximumCoverageProblem}.
+Observe that for precedence constraints of the inforest type, for any two sets $S, W\in \cS$ if $\closure{S}\cap\closure{W}\neq \emptyset$, then one is a descendant of the other in the inforest, i.e., either $S\preceq W$ or $W\preceq S$.
+Thus, we can create an equivalent \textsc{Maximum Coverage} instance in the following way: for each set $S\in \cS$, we create a new set $S'$ in the \textsc{Maximum Coverage} instance, such that $S'=\bigcup_{W\in \closure{S}}W$ and $c\br{S'}=\spr{\closure{S}}$.
+It is easy to see that any reasonable cover for the \textsc{Maximum Coverage} instance picks at most one representative $S'$ of set $S$ from each tree $T$ in the inforest and this corresponds to picking all of the sets in $\closure{S}$ in the original instance.
+Thus, this choice corresponds to picking a precedence-closed subtree of this subtree $T$.
+It is also easy to see, that any precedence-closed subtree of $T$ corresponds to picking a representative $S'$ of some set $S$ in the \textsc{Maximum Coverage} instance.
+Therefore, any feasible solution to the \textsc{Maximum Coverage} instance corresponds to a feasible solution to $\ProblemBPCSC$ on the original instance with the same cost and coverage, and vice versa.
+Thus, by Corollary \ref{cor:BPCSC-to-PCSC}, the theorem follows. \end{proof}